Ekhorn/spaced/docs/guides/hosting.md

 #### 2.1.1.
 Zone (data center location)

 The data center location is important to reduce latency for your users.
 The **recommended** zone would be the one **nearest to most users** minimizing the **mean latency** across your user base.
 To learn more about various latency numbers you can check out the following AWS latency chart <https://latency.bluegoat.net/>.

+> **Hetzner**: At the time of writing some locations may not support all plans available.

 #### 2.1.2.
 OS Image (Linux)